Blow-ups of three-dimensional toric singularities: Preliminary results and facts

 \begin{definition} Let $(X \ni P)$ be a log canonical singularity and let $f\colon Y \to X$ be its blow-up.
 Suppose that the exceptional locus of $f$ consists of only one irreducible divisor: $\Exc f=E$.
-Then $f\colon (Y,E) \to (X \ni P)$ is called a {\it canonical blow-up}, if $-K_Y$ is $f$-ample and $Y$ has canonical singularities.
+Then $f\colon (Y,E) \to (X \ni P)$ is called a {\it canonical blow-up} if $-K_Y$ is $f$-ample and $Y$ has canonical singularities.
 Note that the definition of canonical blow-up implies that $(X\ni P)$ is a canonical singularity.
-The canonical blow-up is said to be {\it a terminal blow-up}, if $Y$ has terminal singularities.
-Note that the definition of terminal blow-up implies that $(X\ni P)$ is a terminal singularity. \end{definition}
+The canonical blow-up is said to be {\it a terminal blow-up} if $Y$ has terminal singularities. \end{definition}